yishangru/CS8803_MLSystem_Project/PyTorch.md

 # Future Project Extension
 1. Add abstraction for more api in PyTorch
-2. Add interface to support tensorflow
-3. Support more self-defined code blocks for special treatments (input output abstraction)
+2. Support more self-defined code blocks for special treatments (input output abstraction)
+3. Support for distributed learning
 4. Add possible exception handling mechanism and more warning
+5. Add interface to support tensorflow